 (Where did you reach?)

 She: hmm.
 I reached Mumbai but I got a tiny problem here.

 Friend: What ?
 B****d , were you sleeping on the way?
 How can you miss your stop?

 She: I know I messed up the plan, but nobody announced the stops.
-And I din’t realize that we came across it.
-You see its not entirely my fault.
+And I din’t realize that we crossed it.
+You see it’s not entirely my fault.